 What kind of personas tend to be attracted into a sales funnel?

 Often advertising tactics are used to pull prospects closer to the inlet of your funnel and then the real marketing heavy lifting is done when a well-engineered funnel is designed to overcome the most common sales objections inhibiting factors preventing a transaction.
-Sometimes it’s simple as time needs to lapse for people to consider a decision and a bigger purchase tends to have a longer sales cycle.
+Sometimes it’s simple as time needs to lapse for people to consider a decision and a bigger purchase tend to have a longer sales cycle.

 Using personas to develop a clearer understanding of a funnel

-Until you understand a business’s personas you can’t really understand the appropriate marketing process to make the sales funnel more efficient.
-Each business has a unique set of ‘buttons they need to push’ to help prospective buyers overcome their concerns and get the information they need to move towards the next step towards becoming customers.
+Until you understand a business’s personas, you can’t really understand the appropriate marketing process to make the sales funnel more efficient.
+Each business has a unique set of ‘buttons they need to push to help prospective buyers overcome their concerns and get the information they need to move towards the next step towards becoming customers.

 The sales funnel is a powerful visual tool to represent what your potential buyers and customers are going through as they become aware of your products or services, and through the process of becoming paying customers.

-The better you understand the sales funnel for your business, the more likely you’ll be able to succeed in creating a digital pipeline which moves the greatest percentage possible of suitable customers towards a transaction with your business.
+The better you understand the sales funnel for your business, the more likely you’ll be able to succeed in creating a digital pipeline that moves the greatest percentage possible of suitable customers towards a transaction with your business.